Introduction

 All test contracts and functions should be organized and named according to the following guidelines.

-These guidelines are also encoded in a script which can be run with:
+These guidelines are enforced by a validation script which can be run with:

 Expect Revert with Low Level Calls